clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 ==============

-Current supported  database applications are Apache Cassandra* and Redis*, which have been enabled for `Intel Optane DC PMM`_.
+Current supported  database applications are Apache Cassandra* and Redis*, which have been enabled for `Intel Optane PMM`_.

 DBRS with Apache Cassandra can be deployed as a standalone container or inside a Kubernetes* cluster.

-The Redis stack application is enabled for a multinode Kubernetes environment, using AEP persistent memory DIMM in fsdax mode for storage.
+The Redis stack application is enabled for a multinode Kubernetes environment, using AEP PMem DIMM in fsdax mode for storage.

 Releases
 ********